12 Inspiring Civic Engagement Examples [Smart Initiatives]

 More importantly, the responses to these questions provide the Township with powerful insights that can be used to further optimize the citizen website experience.

 Obtaining citizen feedback via quantitative surveys is an easy and convenient way to not only stimulate citizen engagement but demonstrate to citizens that you value their input.
 Based on a study by Vision Critical, 86 percent of survey respondents reported that they are more likely to participate in a survey to make a difference in the world, while 87 percent of survey-takers want to have a say in a company’s future products and services.
-This data reinforces that citizens want their opinions to be heard and want their feedback to be impactful and to improve the products and services they use.
+This data reinforces the power of community engagement when citizens share their opinions and give their feedback.
+Citizens want their feedback to be impactful and to improve the products and services they use.

 Online Citizen Polling Ideas

 Online surveys and opinion polls built-in to your civic website don’t need to focus solely on usability.
-Consider incorporating the following types of online polls into your local government website:
+Consider incorporating the following types of online community engagement polls into your local government website:

 4. Grapevine GUIDE Quarterly Magazine, San Gabriel, CA